Ten Years Ago

 The red robed man reached up to the clasp of his cloak and pressed slightly.
 The clasp bit into his neck, blood welling up around it, but almost all of the blood was absorbed by the clasp.
 His eyes flared red for a moment, then returned to their previous solid black.
 A gesture of one hand, and tendrils of mist extended outward to the rowboat, scooping up the man-shaped package and bearing it back to the red robed man, where the package stopped and hovered, firm in the misty grasp.

-“This will do,” the red robed man said.
+“This will do,” the red robed man determined.
 “The curse will be broken by morning.”

-Kiluron paid no heed, either to the boy, or the rain, or the mud splashing up to stain the white belly of the horse or the fine leather of his sword sheath.
-Before long, he had left the village behind, heading generally back towards Merolate.
-Abruptly, the Sub-Prime turned off the main road and urged his horse into the murky forest, reducing his pace to a quick walk amidst the tangled undergrowth.
-The boy sighed and followed reluctantly.
+Kiluron paid no heed, either to the boy, or to the rain, or to the mud splashing up to stain the white belly of the horse or the fine leather of his sword sheath.
+Before long, he had left the village behind, heading generally back towards the city of Merolate.
+Yet he wasn’t ready to return, not in this state.
+He turned sharply off the main road and urged his horse into the murky forest, reducing his pace to a quick walk amidst the tangled undergrowth.
+The boy sighed and followed reluctantly, taking care to duck beneath the low-hanging limbs that sought to sweep his from his perch in the saddle.

 “Sub-Prime Kiluron, please.
 We should return to the castle.
 It’s not safe to be wandering through the woods at night.
 We should never have even been out here.
 The Prime will not be pleased,” the boy pleaded.